-Over the years I have met so many toxic people who tried to take advantage of me.
+Over the years, I have met so many toxic people who tried to take advantage of me.
 I had different levels of success of finding them out.
 Some people very nearly broke me, others only managed to tick me off.
-I spend some years working for a narcissistic boss, who drove me to the very edges of my being.
-I have also worked across from an emotional vampire who drained all the joy from my job, every, single, day.
+I spent some years working for a narcissistic boss, who drove me to the very edges of my being.
+I have also worked across from an emotional vampire who drained all the joy from my job every single day.
 Her mood dictated whether we could even talk in the room.
-I have considered people friends who ended up only needed me as a mirror for their self-obsession… Yes, I have had a fair share of toxic people in my life.
+I have considered people friends who ended up only needed me as a mirror for their self-obsession.
+Yes, I have had a fair share of toxic people in my life.

-I have spoken to many people who have broken away from adult abuse experiences, romantic, work related or religious in origins.
+I have spoken to many people who have broken away from adult abuse experiences; romantic, work related, or religious in origin.
 As I shared my childhood experiences, they would begin to see parallels to their own experiences.
-Many people realized that a parents or other major authority figure had primed them for emotional abuse.
+Many people realized that a parent’s, or other major authority figure, had primed them for emotional abuse.
 They had in fact to some extent received target training as children.

 (From: You Carry the Cure In Your Own Heart by Andrew Vachss)

 From the Adverse Childhood Experiences (ACE) Study, we have learned how much our adult lives can be influenced by early adverse experiences.
 It is not just about repeating patterns in our interpersonal relationships, it also influences our mental and physical health.
 That only emphasizes the need for us to heal from these experiences.

 Awareness of the influence of early learning on our adult life is crucial if we want to improve our situation.
 Some of us may not be aware of toxicity in our childhood because it has been overwhelmed by an abusive marriage.
 Others may know they suffered abuse as a child, but are unable to link that experience to their current behaviors.